SPACES / HOME AND STUDIO

 Right now I have three finished designs.
 More are in the making.
 One is inspired by the different blue tones I came across in the sea in Ibiza.
 It consists of different variations of cicadas which are also a big part of the Ibiza feeling for me.
 The next is a pink floral hummingbird scarf.
 For the girly girl.
 And the other is definitely inspired by Goa - vivid greens and tropical leaves and insects scattered about.

 What has been your experience of selling at the night markets?

 Selling at the Saturday night market is a great way to be seen by many.
 Every Saturday people pour into this market because frankly, it is the place to be.
 I love meeting people from all corners of the world and of course it’s lovely when they appreciate and buy my art.

 What are some of your favourite spots in Goa to

 Eat/Drink: There are too many to really name all of them, but a few would be Sakana, La Plage, Gunpowder and Café De Goa.
 There are also amazing little cafes like Baba Au Rhum and Artjuna.

 Shop: Hmm, well, the night market and individual Goa designers like Tia and Dadablui.

 Hang out: My hang out spots are the beaches, most usually Little Vagator and Aswem.

 What are your plans for the next few months?

-I will be in Ibiza for four months as a working holiday.
-Will hopefully getting my scarves into the European market and spending beautiful days lying by turquoise waters.
+I will be in Ibiza for four months on a working holiday.
+Will hopefully be getting my scarves into the European market and spending beautiful days laying by turquoise waters.